EricR33/MMAI894/README.md

 Instructions for Mask R-CNN File:
-1) Download Mask R-CNN folder and its entirety to your desktop
+1) Download the MMAI 894 folder to your desktop from https://drive.google.com/drive/folders/10PN92FwF-wcu-4NcGQNhm3Zy94dms_Lo?usp=sharing --> this contains all of the files required to run Mask R-CNN = folder contains very large files, which couldn't be uploaded to GitHub
-2) Set current working directory to the Mask R-CNN folder on your desktop
+2) Code is located under the Mask R-CNN/Samples/Cracks/Mask R-CNN.ipynb or on the GitHub Repository as Mask_R-CNN.ipynb
-3) Code is located under the Mask R-CNN/Samples/Cracks/Mask R-CNN.py
+3) Set current working directory to the Mask R-CNN folder on your desktop inside the code (Line 1)
 4) Ensure the following libraries are in your IDE environment

-Mask R-CNN Libraries
+Required Mask R-CNN Libraries
 1) Scikit Learn 0.21.3
 2) Python 3.7
 3) Tensorflow 1.14.0